ligfx/k3d-registry-dockerd/README.md

 This seems to happen when images share layers with another image that has already been pulled, and containerd discards the blobs.

-To get a usable export for these images, containerd must be explicitly told to fetch the blobs.
+k3d-registry-dockerd will detect this situation and attempt to automatically fix the containerd image store by building a new child image using the BuildKit API (à la `echo "FROM $image" | docker buildx build -`), which makes containerd fetch the blobs.

-This can be done through the containerd API; a containerd client (such as `ctr content fetch $image` or `nerdctl image pull --unpack=false $image`); or by building a new image based off the problematic image using BuildKit (such as with `echo "FROM $image" | docker buildx build -`).
+If the export is still missing blobs, k3d-registry-dockerd will log an error and return an HTTP 404 Not Found status telling Kubernetes to try another registry.

-k3d-registry-dockerd will detect this situation, log an error, and return an HTTP 404 Not Found status telling Kubernetes to try another registry.
+If building a child image through BuildKit did not fix the issue, containerd can be explicitly told to fetch the blobs via the containerd API or by using a containerd client, such as with `ctr content fetch $image` or `nerdctl image pull --unpack=false $image`.

 See [#13 `docker save` sometimes returns images missing blobs](https://github.com/ligfx/k3d-registry-dockerd/issues/13) and [moby/moby#49473 `docker save` with containerd snapshotter returns OCI images missing all blob layers when image shares layers with another image](https://github.com/moby/moby/issues/49473)